February 2, 2022

 Tip No. 2: Use videos!

-The most obvious tip when it comes to TikTok – because TikTok is primarily a video platform.
-And therefore very successful.
-The fact that videos are not only extremely popular with the youngest generation is shown by the ARD/ZDF online study 2021, which Marie-Christine Schindler has summarized very nicely here.
-The main statements:
+The most obvious tip when it comes to TikTok – after all, TikTok is primarily a video platform.
+And hence, very successful.
+The fact that videos are extremely popular not only among the youngest generation is shown by the ARD/ZDF Online Study 2021, which Marie-Christine Schindler has beautifully summarized here.
+The main findings:

 • 55% of all respondents use media online daily